sslab-gatech/desensitization/README.md

 	- desen-src/minidump: parsing minidumps

 * Crashes:
-	- All the evaluated crashes are shared through the [link](http://128.61.240.170/desen-crashes.tar.gz) due to size limit.
+	- All the evaluated crashes are shared through the [link](http://128.61.240.170/desen-crashes/crashes.tar.gz) due to size limit (~34G compressed, ~1.7T decompressed).
 	- desen-crashes/[benchmark]/: benign/malicious crashes used to evaluate, including
 		those from ffmpeg, php, chakra, firefox and tachikoma.
 Please refer to the paper for more details.